KLMmotion/KernalMind-OmniGripper-Control-Examples/README_EN.md

 # OmniGripper Control Examples

-This project provides control examples for the **OmniGripper Gripper**, aiming to offer complete software control support for OmniGripper.
+This project provides control examples for the **OmniGripper Gripper**, aiming to offer software control example support for OmniGripper.
 The project mainly includes the following modules:

 ## Project Modules